danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 *Langton's Ant* is a classical mathematical game that simulates the molecular logic of a living ant.
 The simulation of the cell's state is inspired by the classical Turing machine that can perform computational tasks with the manipulation of symbols on a strip of tape according to a set of rules.

+[more on this in the context of generative art and introduce cellular automaton - game of life /g]

 This section presents sample code to simulate the cell states, presenting in a two-dimensional grid system in either the color black or white.
 Based on simple rules, an ant is considered to be the input source that will change the state of the cell by moving in four directions.
 The ant will gradually turn the grid into a more complex system that exhibits emergent behavior over time.

 ![drawing5](ch6_5.gif)